rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/layer0.md

 Behaviour we wanted:
 - Wait for user login to start layer1
 - If layer1 crashes restart it
-- If switch users need to stop layer1 and restart it as new user
+- If switch users, need to stop layer1 and restart it as new user
 - During user logout stop layer1

 Here we use [`WaitForSingleObject()`](https://docs.microsoft.com/en-us/windows/desktop/api/synchapi/nf-synchapi-waitforsingleobject) to monitor the layer1 process.
 The first argument is the process handle, the second argument is `0` so the function returns immediately with the current state of the process:
 - `WaitTimeout` means it's running
 - `WaitObject0` means it's not

 [`GetExitCodeProcess()`](https://docs.microsoft.com/en-us/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getexitcodeprocess) is a fairly recent addition.
-Looking at the log output we noticed that when a user is logging out layer1 process exits and then the service tries unsuccessfully to restart it; it either fails to start or immediately exits.
+Looking at the log output we noticed that after the user initiates logout, layer1 process exits and then the service tries unsuccessfully to restart it; it either fails to start or immediately exits.
 Layer0 keeps trying to restart layer1 until `OnSessionChange(SessionLogoff)` is called (a few seconds after layer1 first exited).
+We use the exit code to inform layer0 that the process intended to stop.
 Part of this will be covered when I discuss details of layer1.

 ## Detours